 Private and Home School Students

 Private school and home school students who receive instruction in tested subjects at Oregon public schools are required to take the Oregon statewide assessment in those subjects.
-Private and home school students who do not receive instruction in a subject are exempt from taking the Oregon statewide assessment in that subject.
+Students exclusively served in private and home school environments may not participate in the Oregon Statewide Assessments.